 I will not edit a complete manuscript without having a legally binding work agreement signed by all involved parties beforehand.

 Please note that my native language is American English.
-I can edit manuscripts written in British English and other English-language variants, but I do best with other English-language variants at the developmental and line editing levels.
+I can edit manuscripts written in British English and other English-language variants, but I do best with non-American English at the developmental and line editing levels.

 No editor can promise perfection.
 Although I am thorough in my edits, and I do double-check my work, I cannot guarantee that the finished or published manuscript will completely error-free.
-The best-possible error-detection rate for professional editors is approximately 95 per cent (source: https://www.copyediting.com/error-rates-in-editing).
+The best-possible error-detection rate for professional editors is approximately 95 percent (source: Copyediting.com).
 I recommend you hire a proofreader to do a final pass or two over your manuscript after all other edits are complete.
 I can refer you to some excellent professional proofreaders, if you’d like.

-You can find out more about what the going rates are for editorial services through professional editors’ associations like the Editorial Freelancers Association, Editors Canada, Society for Editors and Proofreaders, and Society of Editors (Western Australia).
+You can find out more about what the going rates are for freelance editorial services through professional editors’ associations like the Editorial Freelancers Association, Editors Canada, Chartered Institute of Editing and Proofreading, and Society of Editors (Western Australia).
 Please keep in mind that generalized rate charts like those linked to above fail to differentiate between one editing industry and another.
-For example, a developmental edit for a nonfiction book about the evolution of Japanese funerary rites requires a different skill set and methodology than a developmental edit for an Afro-futuristic space opera novel.
+For example, a developmental edit for a nonfiction book about the evolution of Japanese funerary rites requires a different skill set and methodology than a developmental edit for an Afrofuturistic space opera novel.

 Be sure to check out crowdfunding options through sites like Patreon, Kickstarter, Indiegogo, GoFundMe, or Crowdfunder to help pay for professional editing, cover design, formatting, website design, etc. for your project.
 Crowdfunding can teach you how to market your work and help you gauge your audience’s interest in your project before you spend any money.